 This standard requires organizations to monitor and control the overall impact of their operations upon the natural environment, understand auditing and direct team members.
 Lead auditors for this standard can be trained to assess their companies' methods for controlling environmental hazards, test their respective EMS and examine EMS documentation.
 Course program topics include:

 - Documentation requirements

 - EMS and the law

 - Auditing regulations

 Employment Outlook and Salary Info

 According to the U.S. Bureau of Labor Statistics (BLS) ISO auditors are a subset of inspectors, testers, sorters, samplers and weighers (www.bls.gov).
-The BLS expects employment in this profession to remain stagnant from 2014 to 2024.
-In May 2015, the BLS stated that the average salary for all inspectors, testers, sorters, samplers and weighers was $39,410.
+The BLS expects employment in this profession to decline by 18% from 2018 to 2028.
+In May 2018, the BLS stated that the average salary for all inspectors, testers, sorters, samplers and weighers was $42,010.